 A. It is good to firstly acknowledge the strengths of our Western medical system.
 Western medicine is particularly good in health emergencies, immunology, in trauma relief and in all forms of surgery.
-However, many people have found Western medicine often unable to offer long term cures (or even manage their symptoms to an acceptable level) for long term chronic health issues, such as osteoarthritis, insomnia, asthma, skin diseases, diabetes, obesity, mild depression, digestive problems, frequent infections, etc. It is at this point that many have sought the Ayurvedic perspective on their health problems – with lasting, worthwhile results.
+However, many people have found Western medicine is often unable to offer cures (or even manage symptoms to an acceptable level) for long term chronic health issues, such as osteoarthritis, insomnia, asthma, skin diseases, diabetes, obesity, mild depression, digestive problems, frequent infections, etc. It is at this point that many have sought the Ayurvedic perspective on their health problems – with lasting, worthwhile results.

 So Ayurveda is complementary to Western Medicine – it is not a substitute for it.
-This is particularly true if we have unfortunately, already developed a serious illness.
+This is particularly true if we have unfortunately already developed a serious illness.

 Q. Is Ayurveda the same as Traditional Chinese Medicine (TCM)?